Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Now that I have a functional save/load function, back to the adventure.

 Following the adventure path, I came to some dark caves.
-Down one passage was darkness and a Grue that will certainly eat us.
+Down one passage was darkness and a Grue that will certainly eat me.
 Fortunatly there is a ladder.
 Unfortunatly...
 ```
 == Twisty passages ==
 You are in a twisty maze of little passages, all alike.
 ```
 Are they though?
-I had a look around to see what I could find.
+I took a look around to see what I could find.

 > You are in a maze of little twisty passages, all alike.